Morpeth, Northumberland: Transport

-Road
+Roads

-The A1, the longest numbered road in the UK, used to pass through Morpeth until the bypass was opened in 1970.
+The A1, the longest numbered road in the UK, used to pass through the town until the Morpeth Northern Bypass was opened in 1970.
+This was a project to decrease traffic congestion in the town centre and decrease journey times from Pegswood, Ashington and Newbiggin to the A1 and beyond.
+It follows on from the Pegswood bypass at Whorral Bank Roundabout, continuing to St George's Roundabout, Northgate Roundabout and St Leonard's A1 Junction.
+The project was completed in 2017, which has allowed increased connectivity to south-east Northumberland and beyond.

 Other roads that pass though the town are: A192, A196, A197, B1337, B6343 and the B6524.

-Morpeth Northern Bypass

-The Morpeth Northern Bypass was a project to decrease traffic congestion in Morpeth town centre and decrease journey times from Pegswood, Ashington and Newbiggin to the A1 and beyond.
-The Bypass follows on from the Pegswood Bypass at Whorral Bank Roundabout and continues to the St George's Roundabout and then onto Northgate Roundabout and St Leonard's A1 Junction.
-The Project was completed in 2017, which has allowed increased connectivity to SE Northumberland and beyond.

-Rail
+Railway

-Morpeth's railway station is on the main East Coast Main Line which runs between London and Edinburgh.
+Morpeth's railway station is a stop on the East Coast Main Line, which connects London King's Cross and Edinburgh Waverley.
+It is served by five train operating companies: CrossCountry, London North Eastern Railway, Lumo, Northern Trains and TransPennine Express; these connect the town with destinations across England and Scotland.

 To the south of the station is a sharp curve which has been the scene of several train crashes.
 A non-passenger line operates between Morpeth and Bedlington.
-A former line, closed in 1966, ran west from Morpeth to Scots Gap (from where there was a branch line to Rothbury), then west to Redesmouth, and lastly south to Hexham.
+A former line, closed in 1966, ran west from Morpeth to Scots Gap (from where there was a branch line to Rothbury), then west to Redesmouth and lastly south to Hexham.

-Bus
+Buses

-Arriva North East are the main operator of bus services in the town, with services going to nearby towns and villages such as Pegswood, Guide Post, Ashington, Bedlington or to Newcastle, Alnwick, Amble, Berwick or Wriddrington.
+Arriva North East is the main operator of bus services in the town, with services connecting the town with Pegswood, Guide Post, Ashington, Bedlington, Newcastle, Alnwick, Amble, Berwick and Widdrington.

 Education

 The local state school, King Edward VI School, was originally founded as a chantry school in the early 14th century and was located in the Morpeth Chantry.
 The school was refounded in 1552 by royal charter as the Free Grammar School of King Edward the Sixth, being commonly referred to as the Morpeth Grammar School by locals.
-The school was renamed to King Edward VI Grammar School by 1947 and in the 1970s lost its grammar school status, becoming a comprehensive under the current name.
+The school was renamed to King Edward VI Grammar School by 1947 and in the 1970s lost its grammar-school status, becoming a comprehensive under the current name.

-The town has two middle schools, Newminster and Chantry, which are built next door to one another.
-It also has several first schools: Abbeyfields First School in Kirkhill, Morpeth First School in Loansdean to the south of the town, Stobhillgate First School in the Stobhillgate housing estate, and Morpeth All Saints' Church of England-aided First School in Lancaster Park, which is located north of the town.
+The town has two middle schools, Newminster and Chantry, which are built next to each other.
+It also has several first schools: Abbeyfields First School in Kirkhill, Morpeth First School in Loansdean to the south of the town, Stobhillgate First School in the Stobhillgate housing estate, and Morpeth All Saints' Church of England-aided First School in Lancaster Park, north of the town.
 Additionally, St. Robert's R.C.
 First School, a primary school for Roman Catholics, is located in Oldgate, Morpeth.